getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 myObject["a"]; // 2
 ```

 To access the value at the *location* `a` in `myObject`, we need to use either the `.` operator or the `[ ]` operator.
 The `.a` syntax is usually referred to as "property" access, whereas the `["a"]` syntax is usually referred to as "key" access.
-In reality, they both access the same *location*, and will pull out the same value, `2`, so the terms can be used interchangably.
+In reality, they both access the same *location*, and will pull out the same value, `2`, so the terms can be used interchangeably.
 We will use the most common term, "property access" from here on.

 The main difference between the two syntaxes is that the `.` operator requires an `Identifier` compatible property name after it, whereas the `[".."]` syntax can take basically any UTF-8/unicode compatible string as the name for the property.
 To reference a property of the name "Super-Fun!", for instance, you would have to use the `["Super-Fun!"]` access syntax, as `Super-Fun!` is not a valid `Identifier` property name.